 Jiji Baba

-Popular for its Western-styled comfort food, Jiji Baba is an authentic restaurant that imports its ingredients from the hometown where Jiji (Grandpa) and Baba (Grandma) were born which is Yamagata and Yamanashi prefecture.
+Popular for its Western-styled comfort food, Jiji Baba is an authentic Nihonbashi restaurant that imports ingredients from the hometowns of Jiji (Grandpa) and Baba (Grandma) in Yamagata and Yamanashi prefectures.
+This family-run business offers generous portions, ensuring no one leaves without feeling completely satisfied.
+The Doria dishes are particularly popular, so come with an empty stomach.

 Find out more about Jiji Baba here on Google maps.